 When you come to Kama'aina Acupuncture it's about you.
-I designed the clinic to be a place where you could get help understanding your health issues, and get effective treatment options.
+I designed the clinic to be a safe place where you could get help understanding your health issues, and get effective treatment options.
 We do our best to offer simple, down-to-earth guidance and expertise.
 Our aim is to use our skills to help you through whatever health or life stage you are going through, whether a simple case of back pain after surfing, stressful finals at school, or when life in Honolulu has given you more challenges than you feel you can manage.
 The youngest we've treated is 2 years old for a 5-week cough that resolved within 2 days.
-The oldest we've had is 94 years old with chronic back pain.
+The oldest we've had is 97 years old with chronic back pain.
 This is just a small sample of what we do for thousands of people each year, and we look forward to continuing to do more in the future.

 Joe Bright, L.Ac.

 Joe Bright, MSTCM, L.Ac.